pySTEPS/pysteps/CONTRIBUTING.rst

 This can be done by running `black .` or `pre-commit run --all-files`.
 The latter is recommended since it indicates if the commit contained any formatting errors (that are automatically corrected).
+To ensure that the same configuration is used in every development environment, black's configuration is stored in the `proproject.toml` file.
+This configuration is automatically load when black is run from any directory in the pysteps project.

 For more information about git hooks and the pre-commit package see: